 Don’t disagree, doubt or challenge.
 And it’s essential to avoid signalling agreement either.
 You stay neutral while saying something that reflects your clients’ state of mind.

-But it needs its own chapter because this skill does more than help you make that magnetic rapportful connection.
+But it needs its own chapter because this skill does more than help you make magnetic connections.
 It creates a subtle shift in the way you speak that makes you more influential.

-He had recovered, though and was ready.
+He had recovered, though, and was ready, calm and focused.
 He had his Outcome set.
-He was managing his state, and he knew that Rapport was there to be regained in a moment.
+He was Managing his State, and he knew that Rapport was there to be regained in a moment.

 While building Rapport earlier, he’d found out a bit of what Jacqui did with her children in happier times.

-He trusted that System 2 would be working to make his Outcome work and sort out the right words.
-After all, he had given them a lot to work with.
+He trusted that System 2 would be driving his Outcome and sort out the right words.
+After all, he had given his mind a lot to work with.

-Eddard knew that the first thing he said had to be a pacing statement.
-And he would never utter the word, ‘but’.
-Which is why his first words were;
+Eddard knew his first words had to pace Jacqui’s reality.
+And he would never utter the word ‘but’.
+Which is why his first words were:

 In the next chapter, we look at the last of The 7 Skills to impress™, ‘Speechcraft’.
 This skill combines beautifully with Stay in Accord.

 It shows us how to phrase words in a way that fast-tracks them straight into a client’s System 1.
-Once there, they will reshape their ER in line with your ethical Outcome.
+Once there, they will reshape their Edited Reality in line with your ethical Outcome.

 Speechcraft completes the circle of the 7 Skills to impress™.
 With Skills 1 – 6, you have become focused and calm.